ent0n29/compilers-assignments/README.md

 Where:
 - tests -> contains some samples of IR code to check if our opt passes work
-- expected -> contains the _expected outcome_, our desired results that our opt passes should reach
+- expected -> contains the `expected outcome`, our desired results that our opt passes should reach
 - optimized -> contains the IR code generated with our opt passes

 ### Automated testing
-the bash script _testing.sh_ automatically generates all the _optimized.ll_ and put them in _optimized_ files for every test in _tests_.
+the bash script `testing.sh` automatically generates all the `optimized.ll` and put them in `optimized` files for every test in `tests`.

-It also checks if every _expected.ll_ and _optimized.ll_ are equal, and if it's true, the test is passed.
+It also checks if every `expected.ll` and `optimized.ll` are equal, and if it's true, the test is passed.

 ## Coding Style
 ### Naming Conventions
  - Type definitions (classes, structs, and so on) -> `PascalCase`
  - Methods -> `camelCase`
- - Variables -> `camelCase` or `PascalCase`
+ - Variables -> `camelCase`

 ### Indentation
-In our sources, **4 spaces indentation** has been adopted "de facto"; however, the rest of LLVM project, uses **2 spaces indentation**.
+Tabs must be expanded as **2 spaces**.

 ## Contributors
  - Christofer Fanò [@ch-fano]